1. Home

 • small camping grill

-• charcoal (store in fireproof container)
+• charcoal (store in a fireproof container)